-- I’ve mentioned that Khao San Road is gaudy.
+- I’ve mentioned that Khao San Road is tacky.
 It is, but still worth a visit just to watch the mix of trashy tourists and locals.

 A couple of tourist attractions I found disappointing: The Vimanmek mansion (where you are herded in like tourist cattle) and Muay Thai kickboxing (I love Muay Thai, but see it somewhere else – prices for tourists astronomical in Bangkok).

 Below: Photos of Wat Phra Kaeo.
 The highlight of any visit to Bangkok.

 A funny story from Bangkok.
 We’re walking around Wat Phra Kaeo (above) when a young Oriental couple comes up to us.
 “Hello, can we take a picture of you?” says one.
 I mean, how weird looking are we that someone, walking around this beautiful wat, drops everything and thinks “hey, I’ve got to take a picture of those 2 people”?
 We said ok and posed for a photo.
 I asked them where they were from and they said Japan.
 Not to be outdone, I asked them to pose for a photo.
 They didn’t have a choice.
 Here they are.

 Bet they don’t think they’re so funny now that their photos splashed on the internet